frig-js/frig/docs/index.md

 # Frig

-React Forms made easy / Developed at [TouchBistro](http://touchbistro.com/) in Toronto.
+React Forms made easy.
+Developed at [TouchBistro](http://touchbistro.com/) in Toronto.

 **Frig** aims to help you build exactly the forms you want by providing you with a small toolkit of powerful React components.